Get Learning Back on Track With New Year Learning Tips

 Your encouragement and involvement are the secret sauce that makes learning at home work - so well done so far and keep up the good work through the new year.

 About Komodo - Komodo is a fun and effective way to boost K-5 math skills.
-Designed for 5 to 11 year olds to use in the home, Komodo uses a little and often approach to learning math (20 minutes, 3 to 5 times per week) that fits into the busy routine.
-Komodo users develop fluency and confidence in math - without long periods at the screen.
+Designed for 5 to 11 year olds to use in the home, Komodo uses a little and often approach to learning math (15 minutes, three to five times per week) that fits into the busy routine.
+Komodo helps users develop fluency and confidence in math - without keeping them at the screen for long.